mapeditor/tiled/docs/manual/automapping.rst

 --------------

-The following map properties can be used to customize the behavior of the rules in a **rulefile**:
+The following map properties can be used to customize the behavior of the rules in a **rule map**:

 .. _automapping-DeleteTiles:

 DeleteTiles
    This map property is a boolean property: it can be true or false.
-If rules of this rulefile get applied at some location in your map, this map property determines if all other tiles are deleted before applying the rules.
+If rules of this rule map get applied at some location in your map, this map property determines if all other tiles are deleted before applying the rules.
 Consider a map where you have multiple layers.
 Not all layers are filled at all places.
 In that